Trochillianne/06.-Reproducible-Research_Project2/README.md

 - You may have other sections in your analysis, but Data Processing and Results are required.
 - The analysis document must have at least one figure containing a plot.
 - Your analysis must have no more than three figures.
 Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total.
 - You must show all your code for the work in your analysis document.
 This may make the document a bit verbose, but that is okay.
-In general, you should ensure that \color{red}{\verb|echo = TRUE|}echo = TRUE for every code chunk (this is the default setting in knitr).
+In general, you should ensure that echo = TRUE for every code chunk (this is the default setting in knitr).

 ## Publishing Your Analysis
 For this assignment you will need to publish your analysis on RPubs.com.
 If you do not already have an account, then you will have to create a new account.
 After you have completed writing your analysis in RStudio, you can publish it to RPubs by doing the following: